American Medical Group Association

 The American Medical Group Association (AMGA) is a non-profit trade association headquartered in Alexandria, Virginia.
 AMGA represents the interests of multi-specialty medical groups and integrated health systems in the United States.

 History

 AMGA (originally a group practice association, later named as American Group Practice Association, and further named as AMGA), was founded in 1950 with the intention to uniformly represent the interests of physicians working in group practice settings.
 In 1974, the association was renamed the American Group Practice Association.
 In 1996, this group merged with the Unified Medical Group Association to form the American Medical Group Association.
-In 2016, the American Medical Group Association was re-branded as "AMGA," and a tagline was added, “Advancing High Performing Health."

-AMGA Consulting

-AMGA Consulting is a professional services firm that provides consulting and advisory services to independent and health-system-affiliated medical groups within the United States.
-It is a for-profit organization that operates independently from the association.

 AMGA Consulting publishes numerous annual surveys, including the Medical Group Compensation and Productivity Survey, which analyze compensation and productivity trends of physicians and advanced practice providers working in a medical group setting.

-Political Advocacy

-AMGA majorly advocates on behalf of its members at the federal level.
-Policy issues AMGA has focused on include: